sikher/docs/README.md

 unsure how to do this, it shall be explained later on in this README.

 ## Setup ##
 1. Make sure you first know the path to your MySQL command-line.
-On Windows, if you have XAMPP installed this may be:
+On Windows, if you have XAMPP installed this may be: `C:\xampp\mysql\bin\mysql.exe`.
+On Linux, this will usually be just `mysql`.
-		C:\xampp\mysql\bin\mysql.exe
-On Linux, this will usually be just:
-		mysql
 2. Make sure you know your MySQL username, password and hostname.
 If working locally, your hostname will usually just be `localhost`.
 3. Find out the link to your PhpMyAdmin installation.
 Again if using XAMPP, this will usually be `http://localhost/phpmyadmin/`.

 ## Installing GurbaniDB using PhpMyAdmin and the MySQL command-line ##
 1. Download the `gurbanidb_core.sql` file which gives you all the